mysterygift/swiftnote/05_FunctionsAndClosures/closures and mapping.md

 } // General form of closure expression syntax.
 ```

-Parameters in closures can be inouts, but they CANNOT have default gvalues.
+Parameters in closures can be inouts, but they CANNOT have default values.
 You can use variadics if you name the parameters.
 You can also have tuples as parameters/return types.

 If we rewrite the reverseAlphabetical() as an inline closure: